-- 1. To develop traceable primary measurement capabilities for selected pollutants (PM10, PM{2.5}, heavy metals in PM10, benzene, PAHs) in outdoor air, in order to establish traceability for secondary level equipment and methods. - 2.
-To establish reliable and traceable measurement capabilities at national reference laboratories for assessing outdoor air quality in terms of selected pollutants (PM10, PM{2.5}, heavy metals in PM10, benzene, PAHs) on the basis of common standardised methods and criteria.
+- 1. To develop traceable primary measurement capabilities for selected pollutants related to the levels of particulate matter in outdoor air (PM10, PM2.5, heavy metals in PM10, benzene, PAHs), in order to establish traceability for secondary level equipment and methods. - 2.
+To establish reliable and traceable measurement capabilities at national reference laboratories for assessing outdoor air quality in terms of selected pollutants (PM10, PM2.5, heavy metals in PM10, benzene, PAHs).
 Information provided by the new facilities should meet the data quality objective (DQO) for the regional database. - 3.
 To develop a model for field measurements of air quality based on EU recommendations, to include the uncertainty, frequency (minimum data capture, minimum time coverage) for fixed measurements, the requirements for indicative measurements, modelling and objective assessment frequency, location and number of sampling/measurement sites. - 4.
-To organise and conduct comparisons in order to (i) validate the new traceable primary measurement capabilities for selected pollutants and (ii) to demonstrate the competence of laboratories responsible for the monitoring of outdoor air quality. - 5.
+To organise and conduct comparisons among at least 5 established and developing NMIs/DIs in order to (i) validate the new traceable primary measurement capabilities for selected pollutants and (ii) to demonstrate the competence of laboratories responsible for the monitoring of outdoor air quality. - 5.
 For each participant, to develop an individual strategy for the long-term operation of the capacity developed, including regulatory support, research collaborations, quality schemes and accreditation.
 They should also develop a strategy for offering calibration services from the established facilities to their own country and neighbouring countries.
 The individual strategies should be discussed within the consortium and with other EURAMET NMIs/DIs, to ensure that a coordinated and optimised approach to the development of traceability in this field is developed for Europe as a whole.